Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 The BCC Damaged TV filter is designed to emulate the appearance of a CRT style television set that is receiving a bad antenna signal or is in need of repair.

 This powerful filter features both fully automatic or manual modes of operation.
-When using the filter in automatic mode, the filter will automatically animate image roll, scan lines, noise or any other visible parameter – and even though the filter is being used in automatic mode, the user retains full control over every parameter.
+When using the filter in automatic mode, the filter will automatically animate image roll, scan lines, noise or any other visible parameter.
+Even in automatic mode, the user retains full control over every parameter.

 Drop Shadow